n00b69/woa-beryllium/guide/NEW2-install.md

 >  [!WARNING]
 > DO NOT CLEAN OR ERASE ANY PARTITION WHILE IN DISKPART!!!!
 THIS WILL ERASE ALL OF YOUR UFS!!!!
 THIS MEANS THAT YOUR DEVICE WILL BE PERMANENTLY BRICKED WITH NO SOLUTION! (except for taking the device to Xiaomi or flashing it with EDL, both of which will likely cost money)

+##### Opening diskpart
+> This might open a new window, if it does, run the next commands in said window
 ```cmd
 diskpart
 ```
-> Run the following commands in the newly opened window

 ##### Find the Windows and ESP volumes
 > This will print a list of all current volumes connected to your PC